dolfies/discord.py-self/README.rst

 **Self-bot only fork.**

-A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+A modern, easy to use, feature-rich, and async ready API wrapper for Discord's user API written in Python.

 Fork Changes
 ------------

-- Fixed self-bot issues with ``message.content`` & ``message.embed``.
-- Added lazy-loading for users.
-- Obfuscated user-agent & IDENTIFY packet.
-- Removed bot user support (no more ``bot=False``).
-- Removed bot-only methods and un-deprecated user ones.
-- (Partially) fixed ``guild.members``.
-- Fixed ``guild.me``.
-- Fixed large guild events.
+The changes have been moved to the `website <https://dolf.ml/discord.py-self>`_ (WIP).

 **Credits:**

-- `u/pogofetch <https://www.reddit.com/user/pogofetch/>`_ for lazy user loading patches.
+s.
 - `karibiusk <https://stackoverflow.com/users/15139805/karibiusk/>`_ for some food for thought.
 - `Maxx0911 <https://www.reddit.com/user/Maxx0911/>`_ for more food for thought.
 - `arandomnewaccount <https://www.reddit.com/user/obviouslymymain123/>`_ for Discord API help.

 **Roadmap:**

-- Add undocumented Discord API features.
-- Continue fixing ``guild.members``.
+- Continue adding undocumented user APIs
+- Add slash command support
+- Add bot UI support

 **Note:**
 Self-botting/user-botting is against the Discord ToS.
 This library is a proof of concept and I do not recommend using it.
 Do so at your own risk.
+The master branch is not ready to be used.
+Please avoid using it.

 Key Features
 -------------